-We see a group of hikers heading up a snowfield below us, and once we're finished eating our disappointing lunches, we gallop down the snowfield to begin what I am pretty sure is the longest downhill of the entire trail.
-Three miles (4.8 km) after eating lunch and we've met back up with the official CDT.
+We see a group of hikers heading up a snowfield below us, and once we’re finished eating our disappointing lunches, we gallop down the snowfield to begin what I am pretty sure is the longest downhill of the entire trail.
+Three miles (4.8 km) after eating lunch we met back up with the official CDT.

 It’s only 2,600 ft / 790 m of descent, but it’s certainly the largest in Wyoming thus far (if you know anything to the contrary, please let me know).
 We have a couple more river crossings as I suspect our time in the Winds is coming to an end.

-We pass two southbound CDT hikers who flip-flopped earlier in the trail and who road walked around the Wind River Range earlier in the year.
+We pass two southbound CDT hikers who flip-flopped earlier on in the trail and who road walked around the Wind River Range earlier in the year.
 Why you would road walk around one of the greatest sections of the trail is beyond me.
-But according to their report, a lot of people ended up doing this due to snow.
+However, according to their report, a lot of people ended up doing this due to snow.

 Northbound was the right way to go.